Skip over main navigation

 3. Adoption panel

-Adoption panel
+Adoption Panel

 What is Adoption Panel?

-In line with statutory requirements, adoption panels are set up to ensure safe and effective care for children who have a plan for adoption.
+In line with statutory requirements, Adoption Panels are set up to ensure safe and effective care for children who have a plan for adoption.

-Following completion of your Prospective Adopter’s Report (PAR) also referred to as a home study assessment, your case will be presented to ARC Adoption’s adoption panel.
+Following completion of your Prospective Adopter’s Report (PAR) also referred to as a home study assessment, your case will be presented to ARC Adoption’s Adoption Panel.

-The role of the adoption panel is to ensure the highest standards of practice.
+The role of the Adoption Panel is to ensure the highest standards of practice.
 All adoption services are required to appoint a range of people to a central list of panel members.
 Panel members have an important role in ensuring that ARC Adoption North East applies the highest possible standards when considering who is suitable to be approved to adopt vulnerable children.

 In order for the panel to go ahead a quorum of five members must be present.

-The adoption panel consists of the following members:
+The Adoption Panel consists of the following members:

 • A Chairperson who is an independent professional who is not employed by ARC Adoption North East and who has a comprehensive understanding and experience of the adoption process